Avdan-OS/Website/CONTRIBUTING.md

 To start your contribution, please follow the steps below

-1. Create a fork of this repo
+1. Fork this repo

-2. Git clone your fork to your machine
+2. Clone your fork

 ```sh
 git clone url://to.your/github/fork.git